-Patients were retrospectively reviewed at least one year lookback and medical histories were collected together with clinical outpatient examinations were conducted.
+Patients were retrospectively reviewed at least one year back and medical histories were collected together with clinical outpatient examinations were conducted.
 Any occurrence of stroke and/or mortality during this timeframe was documented.
-Postoperative morbidity and mortality were the main endpoints of this study.
+Mortality and postoperative mobidity was the main endpoint of this study.
 We defined stroke as a neurological deficit that persisted for more than 24 hours.
 Major adverse cardiovascular and cerebrovascular events (MACCE) included mortality, stroke, and myocardial infarction.